 Q: What was the structure that stood just north of the Immaculate Conception Parking lot near the intersection of York and Arthur Streets, but was torn down?

-A: The building at 203 S. York Street (pictured at left) was originally built in 1891 as the home of Dr. Frederick and Mrs. Martha Fischer.
+A: The building at 203 S York Street (pictured at left) was originally built in 1891 as the home of Drive.
+Frederick and Mrs. Martha Fischer.
 It was known as York Manor.
-In 1914, Dr. Milo Crane opened Crane Sanitarium (see related story below) in the building.
-Dr. Milo Crane's son, George Riley Crane, had a dental office in the building 1936-1975.
+In 1914, Drive.
+Milo Crane opened Crane Sanitarium (see related story below) in the building.
+Drive.
+Milo Crane's son, George Riley Crane, had a dental office in the building 1936-1975.
 In the meantime, most of the building was used as a residential hotel starting circa 1944.
 It went by many names over the years: The Crane Hotel, The York Manor Hotel, Elmhurst Apartments and The Elmhurst Hotel.
 The building was razed in 2003.

 Q: I am interested in the history of the Crane Sanitarium in Elmhurst.

-A: Crane Sanitarium was located at 203 S. York Street in the former home of the Dr. Frederick and Mrs. Martha Fischer family (photo at left).
-The sanitarium was founded and operated by Dr. Milo Crane (born 1874, died 1944).
-According to his obituary (Elmhurst Leader, April 11, 1944) Dr. Crane graduated from the Wayne Medical School in Detroit and specialized in stomach disorders.
+A: Crane Sanitarium was located at 203 S York Street in the former home of the Drive.
+Frederick and Mrs. Martha Fischer family (photo at left).
+The sanitarium was founded and operated by Drive.
+Milo Crane (born 1874, died 1944).
+According to his obituary (Elmhurst Leader, April 11, 1944) Drive.
+Crane graduated from the Wayne Medical School in Detroit and specialized in stomach disorders.
 The Crane Sanitarium letterhead declared “WHERE ALL CHRONIC DISEASES ARE SUCCESSFULLY TREATED.”
 Treatments included dietetics, massage, hydrotherapy, electrotherapy, hygiene and recreation of the body.
-Dr. Crane and his wife, Ella, moved to Elmhurst in 1914.
+Drive.
+Crane and his wife, Ella, moved to Elmhurst in 1914.
 At some point Crane Sanitarium became the Crane Hotel.

 Q: Where was the Elks Lodge in Elmhurst located?

-A: The Elks Lodge #1531 was at 136 N. York from 1928 until it moved to 711 W. St. Charles Road in Elmhurst in 1987.
+A: The Elks Lodge No. 1531 was at 136 N York from 1928 until it moved to 711 W St. Charles Road in Elmhurst in 1987.
 The Elmhurst Lodge was organized in 1927 with 89 members from Elmhurst and the surrounding area.
-Members originally met in a second floor apartment at 126 N. York, so they were happy to move into their new quarters with a lodge room, club rooms, billiard room, gymnasium, kitchen and offices.
-Citibank is located at 136 N. York today.
+Members originally met in a second floor apartment at 126 N York, so they were happy to move into their new quarters with a lodge room, club rooms, billiard room, gymnasium, kitchen and offices.
+Citibank is located at 136 N York today.
 Note the letters BPOE over the doorway.

 Q: What was the Fine Arts and Civic Foundation?